Triads

 • What are some of our successes and challenges as a group?

-• A 6 month check-in also allows for the option to discontinue your group if you feel it isn’t a good fit.
-Having an indeterminate duration can be intimidating for some people.
-After the first 6 months, if all members want to continue, an annual “recommitment” is suggested.
+Consider setting a 6 month check-in as well.
+This allows for the option to discontinue your group if you feel it isn’t a good fit.
+Having an indefinite duration can be intimidating for some people.
+After the first 6 months, if all members want to continue, an annual “recommitment” is recommended.

 What should our time together look like?